Minari Salad (Korean Water Dropwort)

 The crunchy texture with its slightly bitter yet pleasant taste goes well with the following Korean meat dishes.

 Some minari recipes call for blanching, but doing so causes the vegetable to lose some of its taste and fragrance.
-That makes for a milder salad, which may be appropriate for those who are not used to minari.
+This creates a milder salad, perfect for those unfamiliar with minari.

 Wash and drain minari well using a salad spinner.
 Cut into 2-inch long pieces.